Republica: 1994–1997: Beginnings, debut album and international success

+1998–2001: Speed Ballads and dissolution

-The second album, Speed Ballads, was released in 1998 and reached No. 37 in UK Albums Chart.
+The band's second album, Speed Ballads, was released in 1998 and reached No. 37 in UK Albums Chart.
 Its lead single, "From Rush Hour With Love", peaked at No. 20 in UK Singles Chart.
 The band suffered when their label, Deconstruction Records, folded shortly after the release of Speed Ballads.
 Deconstruction's back catalogue was swallowed up by BMG and Speed Ballads was never released in the United States.
 In 2001, Republica went on hiatus.
 On their official site it was posted the message "Republica are not recording at this time".

+2002–2009: Hiatus

 In 2002 BMG released the compilation Ready to Go: The Best Of against the band's wishes.
 After the band went on hiatus, Saffron worked with the Cure, appearing on the single "Just Say Yes" from their Greatest Hits album.
 She also collaborated with Junkie XL for his 2003 album Radio JXL: A Broadcast from the Computer Hell Cabin.
 In September 2008, Republica reunited at Windsor at a Contra Mundum concert.
 They played "Ready to Go", "Drop Dead Gorgeous" and a cover of "You Got the Love".

+2010–2020: Reunion, sporadic performances and new material

 In early 2010, Republica performed a string of gigs.
 They also issued a remixed version of "Ready to Go" entitled "Ready to Go 2010".
 In June 2010 the remix was released and reached No. 1 on the Upfront Club chart.
 The track has been produced by Andy Gray and Alan Moulder.
 In October 2010, the band performed a comeback gig at O2 Academy Islington followed by several dates in Eastern Europe and the Middle East in 2011.
 They performed at GuilFest in July 2012.

 The band released a new EP, Christiana Obey, and also recorded a session for Brentwood radio station Phoenix FM in April 2013.
 A joint 20th anniversary tour with the band Space took place in the spring of 2014.
 In October and early November 2014, Republica toured the UK in support of the Boomtown Rats "Ratlife" tour and took the opportunity to premiere some new material.
 Friday 29 May 2015 saw the public debut of more new material when Republica performed at the "Under The Bridge" venue in Chelsea, London, with support from Tenek and Kenelis.
 A deluxe edition of Republica was released on 28 February 2020 on Cherry Red Records.

-In 2023, the band will be re-releasing Speed Ballads on vinyl and also releasing their third studio album, Damaged Gods.